gandasani/ganwork/README.md

 Smart Micro Framework

-Ganwork is micro framework, this framework for you who want to create very fast small website and use low memory
+Ganwork is microframework, this framework for you who want to create very fast small website and use low memory

+# How To install Ganwork
+you may also install Laravel by issuing the Composer create-project command in your terminal: composer create-project --prefer-dist gandasani/ganwork blog